girishji/zephyr-xiao-ble/README.md

 LED blinky app that Zephyr provides to manipulating GPIO pins.
 This repository contains the plumbing needed for GPIO and ADC, in addition to sample usage.

+See the overlay file `app/boards` for pin configuration.

 ### Installation

 Clone this repository.
 Follow the [Getting